skystebnicki/chamel/README.md

 ## Developing, Testing & Building

+### Docker (Preferred)

+The simplest way to interact with chamel is through docker because it provides a predictable environment across all platforms.

+    docker build -t chamel .

+Then in Linux/OSX Type

+    docker run --rm -v $(pwd):/var/www/app/ -w /var/www/app --name=chamel chamel

+Or in Windows PowerShell type

+    docker run --rm -v ${PWD}:/var/www/app/ -w /var/www/app --name=chamel chamel

+Or in the Widnows Command prompt type:

+    docker run --rm -v %cd%:/var/www/app/ -w /var/www/app --name=chamel chamel

+With the above container running, you can open a new tab/window and run tests with:

+    docker exect chamel npm test

+### Local Node

 If you would like to build the project or develop it locally then follow these steps.

 First make sure you have the latest version of node installed and working locally: https://nodejs.org